applh/wparty/readme.txt

 `

 = CSV =
-* Need to include some CSV data in a Table?
+* Need to include some CSV data as a Table?
 * Requirements: PHP5.3+
 * note: empty lines are ignored
 `